Lora's Latest Post

 The Deserted Mall is an Important Symbol for Supply Chain Leaders

 Yes, the Amazon effect changed shopping, but the impact extended past shopping into the fabric of society, redefining social experiences.
 Before the days of Amazon.
 I remember going to the mall on Sunday afternoons with my daughter.
 The mall was a gathering spot to connect with friends.
 At the mall, shopping was more than a box in a bag: it was a social event.
 Yes, we shopped, but we also had lunch, skated, played games, laughed, people-watched, and discussed life.
-Amazon killed the mall, and as the malls shuttered, the social experience evaporated
+As malls shuttered, the social experience evaporated.

 Ecosystem Evolution